 The Board has implemented a Continuous Disclosure Policy.
-The policy, which was updated during FY23, aims to:
+The policy aims to:

 - " ensure that the Company complies with its continuous disclosure obligations under the Corporations Act and ASX Listing Rules; - " assists the Company's directors, employees and contractors in understanding the Company's commitment to its disclosure obligations and their own responsibilities; - " outline the Company's procedures for the release of information to the ASX, the investment community, the media and the public; and - " promote investor confidence in the integrity of the Company and its securities.